-- January 14, 2019: A police convoy in Rafah is hit by a roadside bomb, killing one and wounding four.
-There are no immediate claims of responsibility.
-Source: Associated Press [235] - January 5, 2019:Police discover two bombs on a rooftop near a Coptic church in Cairo.
 One of the bombs explodes as police try to diffuse it, leaving one dead and three injured.
-There are no immediate - claims of responsibility.
-Source: Reuters [236] December 28, 2018: A roadside bomb explodes in Giza near a tour bus carrying Vietnamese tourists, killing four and - December 28, 2018: A roadside bomb explodes in Giza near a tour bus carrying Vietnamese tourists, killing four and wounding 12.
 There are no immediate claims of responsibility.
-The following day.
-Egentian forces kill 40 supported militants in Circa - There are no immediate claims of responsibility.
+Source: Reuters [243] - December 28, 2018:A roadside bomb explodes in Giza near a tour bus carrying Vietnamese tourists, killing four and wounding 12. - There are no immediate claims of responsibility.
 The following day, Egyptian forces kill 40 suspected militants in Giza and the Sinai.
-Sources: BBC News [237], Reuters [238], Wall Street Journal [239] - November 2, 2018:Gunmen attacked a bus traveling from a baptism at the St. Samuel the Confessor Coptic Christian monastery in Minya, killing at least seven and wounding 14.
-ISIS claims responsibility through its Amaq News Agency, but does not provide evidence of its involvement.
+Sources: BBC News [244], Reuters [245], Wall Street Journal [246] - November 2, 2018:Gunmen attacked a bus traveling from a baptism at the St. Samuel the Confessor Coptic Christian monastery in Minya, killing at least seven and wounding 14. - ISIS claims responsibility through its Amaq News Agency, but does not provide evidence of its involvement.
 On November 4, the Egyptian army reports that it killed the perpetrators of the attack in a shootout that left 19 suspected militants dead.
 The military does not specify when or where the battle occurred.
-Sources: Reuters [240], Reuters [194], Associated Press [241] - October 25, 2018: A roadside bomb kills three and wounds 10 in el-Arish. - The bombing targets workers building a security wall in the city.
+Sources: Reuters [247], Reuters [200], Associated Press [248] - October 25, 2018:A roadside bomb kills three and wounds 10 in el-Arish.

+The bombing targets workers building a security wall in the city.
 Officials blame ISIS.
-Source: Associated Press [242] • October 21, 2018:Militants shoot and kill three people outside their homes in el-Arish. - The victims are construction workers building a security wall in the city.
+Source: Associated Press [249] - October 21, 2018:Militants shoot and kill three people outside their homes in el-Arish.
+The victims are construction workers building a security wall in the city.
 Authorities suspect ISIS.
-Source: Associated Press [242] - August 25, 2018: Militants attack a police checkpoint in west of el-Arish.
+Source: Associated Press [249] - August 25, 2018:Militants attack a police checkpoint in west of el-Arish.

 Egypt state news agency MENA reports no police casualties in the attack and says Egyptian forces killed four of the attackers.
 The al-Masri Youm newspaper reports that four policemen are killed.
 ISIS claims responsibility and claims the attack killed or wounded 15.
-Sources: Reuters [243], Reuters [244] - August 11, 2018:Police stop a suicide bomber on a bridge outside the Coptic Virgin Mary Church in the Cairo suburb of Mostorod.

-The bomber sets off his explosives, killing himself but causing no other injuries.
+Sources: Reuters [250], Reuters [251] - August 11, 2018:Police stop a suicide bomber on a bridge outside the Coptic Virgin Mary Church in the Cairo suburb of Mostorod. - The bomber sets off his explosives, killing himself but causing no other injuries.
 There are no immediate claims of responsibility.
-Source: CNN [245]

-• April 14, 2018: An attack on an army base in the Sinai kills eight soldiers and wounds 15.
-ISIS claims responsibility through its Amaq news agency.

-Four days later, the Egyptian military claims it had killed Naser Abou Zaqoul, the leader of Wilayat Sinai.
-Sources: Associated Press [39], Associated Press [40]

-• December 28, 2017: The Egyptian military reports that an army vehicle had been destroyed and six soldiers killed during a raid on a terrorist hideout.
+Source: CNN [252] - April 14, 2018:An attack on an army base in the Sinai kills eight soldiers and wounds 15.
+ISIS claims responsibility through its Amaq news agency. - Four days later, the Egyptian military claims it had killed Naser Abou Zaqoul, the leader of Wilayat Sinai.
+Sources: Associated Press [45], Associated Press [46] - December 28, 2017: The Egyptian military reports that an army vehicle had been destroyed and six soldiers killed during a raid on a terrorist hideout.

 The military does not report the date of the raid.
-Source: Al Arabiya English [246]
+Source: Al Arabiya English [253]